odhyp/odhyp.com/README.md

 - [ ] Search function using Pagefind (put in on top-right corner)
 - [ ] Dark mode?
 - [ ] Include pagefind in package.json (`npm install pagefind`)
-- [x] Table Of Contents for Writings and Projects page (sticks to the left side of the screen, large screen only)

 ### Running on local connection